 There has always been a kinship between anthropology and psychoanalysis, however uneven, from Freud’s interest in anthropological data and his attempts to link the psyche with social forms, to more contemporary shared theorizations of the self and subjectivity in culturally diverse contexts.
-Psychoanalyst and anthropologist Elizabeth Bott-Spillius believed that while the content and expressions between psychoanalysis and social anthropology differed, their fundamental mode of thinking, generally speaking, was “surprisingly similar” (“Anthropology and Psychoanalysis: A Personal Concordance,” The Sociological Review 2005, 670).
-Indeed, anthropologists have described a number of interpretive parallels between the disciplines, compared our ways of listening and orienting toward the other, emphasized the importance of attending to one’s own subjectivity, and even remarked that psychoanalysis is, ultimately, a “micro-ethnography.”
+Psychoanalyst and anthropologist Elizabeth Bott-Spillius believed that while the content and expressions between psychoanalysis and social anthropology differed, their fundamental mode of thinking was “surprisingly similar” (“Anthropology and Psychoanalysis: A Personal Concordance,” The Sociological Review 2005, 670).
+Anthropologists have described several interpretive parallels between the disciplines, compared our ways of listening and orienting toward the other, emphasized the importance of attending to one’s own subjectivity, and even remarked that psychoanalysis is, ultimately, a “micro-ethnography.”

-The diversity of perspectives within anthropology and psychoanalysis and the innumerable ways in which anthropologists use psychoanalytic themes make it difficult to articulate a decisive definition or to characterize a unified vision of psychoanalytic anthropology today.
-I am hesitant to refer to psychoanalytic anthropology as a distinct disciplinary subfield within anthropology, despite several past references to it as such.
+The diversity of perspectives within anthropology and psychoanalysis and the innumerable ways anthropologists use psychoanalytic themes make it difficult to articulate a decisive definition or to characterize a unified vision of psychoanalytic anthropology today.
+I am hesitant to call psychoanalytic anthropology a distinct disciplinary subfield within anthropology, despite several past references to it as such.
 Psychoanalytic orientations in anthropology cut across several subfields and anthropologists often draw upon psychoanalytic perspectives to enhance or frame selected parts of their ethnographic work, rather than committing themselves to dedicated psychoanalytic research agendas.
-Perhaps a more accurate depiction of the contemporary landscape of psychoanalytic anthropology is to say that there are “psychoanalytically oriented” anthropologists or that there are anthropologists working from positions that are psychoanalytically informed.
-This notion of what it means to have a psychoanalytic orientation will become clear shortly.
+Perhaps a more accurate depiction of the contemporary landscape of psychoanalytic anthropology is to say there are “psychoanalytically oriented” anthropologists or there are anthropologists working from positions that are psychoanalytically informed.
+What it means to have a psychoanalytic orientation will become clear shortly.

 George Devereux conducted several fieldwork trips in a Mohave community while working from a non-psychoanalytic perspective.
 He remained, in his words, “anti-Freudian” until his Mohave informant, he explains, “taught me psychoanalysis, as Freud’s patients had taught it to him” (“The Works of George Devereux” in George D. Spindler, ed., The Making of Psychological Anthropology, 1978, 333).
 I am often drawn to aha moments and the narratives of how anthropologists discovered or came to value psychoanalytic perspectives.
 Understanding what brings people to psychoanalytic theory is one way to demonstrate the strengths of the perspective and, importantly, inform how we introduce it to others.

 The background and training of psychoanalytically oriented anthropologists is eclectic.
-Early American anthropologists were encouraged to enter psychoanalysis under the position that it would help in conducting ethnographic fieldwork.
-At the time, scholars recognized the importance of knowing oneself before studying others.
+Early American anthropologists were encouraged to enter psychoanalysis under the position it would help in conducting ethnographic fieldwork.
+Scholars recognized the importance of knowing oneself before studying others.
 Today, teachers and advisors with an interest in psychological and psychoanalytic anthropology play a significant role in introducing and mentoring students.
-Some students and scholars are able to take advantage of psychoanalytic institutes or societies and participate in seminars and, in some cases, enter formal training programs.
-A small number of psychoanalytically trained anthropologists maintain a clinical practice while also working in academic settings.
+Some students and scholars can take advantage of psychoanalytic institutes or societies and participate in seminars and, sometimes, enter formal training programs.
+A few psychoanalytically trained anthropologists maintain a clinical practice while also working in academic settings.
 Several anthropologists approach the literature alone.
 One scholar remarked that much of her engagement in psychoanalytic ethnography has been self-taught.
-She described her trajectory to me as, “Nothing special.
+She described her trajectory as, “Nothing special.
 I just started reading about it and doing it.”
 Jadran Mimica describes how experience in analysis and on-going reading of psychoanalytic publications and case studies are essential to developing a psychoanalytic understanding of human experience (Explorations in Psychoanalytic Ethnography, 2007, 3).

 There is significant diversity in how anthropologists have engaged or adopted psychoanalytic methods and theory in their ethnographic research and writing.
 In the next post, I group these into four overlapping categories.

-This entry is a revision of an excerpt from the introduction to a special issue on psychoanalytic anthropology I edited for Clio’s Psyche.
+This is a revised excerpt from the introduction to a special issue on psychoanalytic anthropology I edited for Clio’s Psyche.
 Cite as: Denham, Aaron (2014).
 Psychoanalytic Anthropology.
 Clio’s Psyche 20(4):383-394.
 A full (non-revised) copy can be downloaded from my publications page.